-SMI provides guarantees to beneficiaries.
+3 SMI provides guarantees to beneficiaries.

-Option 2: A guarantee instrument is developed through a new entity
+Option 2: Guarantee instrument developed by setting up a new entity

-SMI provides the majority of equity into the new entity to have a controlling stake of business and operations.

-- SMI can raise funding from other sources, but limited only to equity/grant instruments as guarantees are typically issued against equity. - The new entity can be developed in the form of subsidiary or trust, and will need to be rated by credit rating agency. - 4

-Guarantee becomes the instrument of the SPV.
+- SMI provides the majority of equity into the new entity to have a controlling stake of business and operations. - SMI can raise funding from other sources, but limited only to equity/grant instruments as guarantees are typically issued against equity. - The new entity can be developed in the form of subsidiary or trust, and will need to be rated by credit rating agency. - Guarantee becomes the instrument of the SPV.

-Guarantees can be extended in project finance, corporate finance, or in a bond issuance transaction
+Guarantees can be extended in project finance, corporate finance or bond issuance transactions